IDexterI/Simple-ChatRoom/README.md

 # Simple-ChatRoom
-This is a project for beginner
+This is a project for beginners